GeoffreyGichaga/My-Portfolio/README.md

 ## Known Bugs
-The site is not responsive for screens larger that 1200px
+The site is not responsive for screens smaller than 700px

 ## Technologies Used
 Languages used in developing this site include: